Nephrogenic diabetes insipidus: Acquired

 Nephrogenic diabetes insipidus is most common in its acquired forms, meaning that the defect was not present at birth.
 These acquired forms have numerous potential causes.
 The most obvious cause is a kidney or systemic disorder, including amyloidosis, polycystic kidney disease, electrolyte imbalance, or some other kidney defect.

 The major causes of acquired nephrogenic diabetes insipidus that produce clinical symptoms (e.g., polyuria) in the adult are lithium toxicity and high blood calcium.
-About 80% of lithium ingested appears to affect the proximal tubules by entering the collecting tubule cells through sodium channels, accumulating and interfering with the normal response to antidiuretic hormone in a mechanism that is not yet fully understood.
+About 80% of lithium ingested appears to affect the proximal tubules by entering the collecting tubule cells through sodium channels.
+It disrupts intracellular signaling by inducing impairment in producing cAMP and thus inhibiting the pathways that normally promote aquaporin-2 (AQP2) expression and insertion into the apical membrane, thereby interfering with the normal response to antidiuretic hormone.
 High blood calcium causes natriuresis (increased sodium loss in the urine) and water diuresis, in part by its effect through the calcium-sensing receptor.

 Osmotic

 Other causes of acquired nephrogenic diabetes insipidus include hypokalemia (low blood potassium), post-obstructive polyuria, sickle cell disease or trait, amyloidosis, Sjögren syndrome, renal cystic disease, Bartter syndrome, and various medications (amphotericin B, orlistat, ifosfamide, ofloxacin, cidofovir, vaptans).

 In addition to kidney and systemic disorders, nephrogenic diabetes insipidus can present itself as a side effect of some medications.
 The most common and well known of these medications is lithium, although there are many other medications that cause this effect with lesser frequency.